Cypriot or Phoenician Model small boat with figure: Cypro-Archaic II (600-480BC)

-Probably missing two figures, remains of barnacles or other sea mollusk growths.
+Probably missing two figures, plus most of the steersman’s right arm.
+Encrusted in places by remains of bryozoans and other marine growths.
 Mended from several pieces.
-The principal mend is across by the boatman’s feet, rising each side in a Y shape, a strip of restoration follows each branch.
-Modern paint concealing the mends has been removed.
-Terracotta.
-Possibly originally with painted detail.
-(DJ 269 AN 249)
+The principal mend is below the boatman’s feet, rising each side in a Y shape, a strip of restoration follows each branch.
+When overpainting was removed, it was found the outside of the left triangle thus defined had been scraped by earlier restorers, removing the marine encrustation.
+(DJ 268 AN 248)

 Size: 24.5cm long